-This article covers where to get music files and content to upload to your Live365 library.
+This article covers where you can obtain music files/content to upload to your Live365 library.

-You can use any audio material that you own, either physically or digitally.
-You must have purchased a copy of the audio material that you intend to use.
+Note: You must have purchased a copy of the audio material that you intend to use.
 You cannot use bootleg copies, as per the DMCA agreements.
-There must be only one song per track so that the metadata can be accurately recorded.
+The licensing we provide fully covers listening for the US, UK, and Canada .

-You can also use audio recordings of voice or music that you’ve created yourself.
+You can also use audio recordings that you’ve created yourself, whether they are music or just talking.
 There are endless possibilities of content that you can create, but all tracks must be in MP3 or M4A formats if you intend to use them with Live365.

 Please ensure that all of your uploaded tracks have accurate metadata.
 You can read about how to do that here.